adpopescu/trackingAlgorithm/README.md

 Run the following commands in the project top-level directory:

+$ mkdir build
+$ cd build
-$ qmake
+$ cmake ..
 $ make

 This should build the main project, RealPDT, and the library cudaHOG.
 If you are missing any of the above dependencies you have to install them.
-Possibly you have to adapt some paths in the RealPDT.pro or cudaHOG.pro project files (in ./RealPDT/ or ./cudaHOG/), if qmake exits with errors.

 -----------------------------------
 USAGE